PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 # ElasticCache: Redis + Memcahed

-Create web application using Java or Python
+### Create web application using Java or Python

-RDS Postgresql as a database
+* RDS Postgresql as a database

 ElasticCache  Redis as a cache implementation
-NodeType: micro
+* NodeType: micro
-Replicas: 1
+* Replicas: 1
-Auto failover ON
+* Auto failover ON
-Vpc default
+* Vpc default
-Specify maintenance window as night
+* Specify maintenance window as night
-Specify daily backups
+* Specify daily backups

 Table:
-Users
+* Users
-Id
+* Id
-firstName
+* firstName
-lastName
+* lastName
-phoneNumber
+* phoneNumber

+Goal:
-Goal: When POST user, add to db then to cache
+* When POST user, add to db then to cache
-When GET user firstly check in-memory cache than go to DB.
+* When GET user firstly check in-memory cache than go to DB.
-When DELETE user firstly delete from cache than from db
+* When DELETE user firstly delete from cache than from db

+Flow:
-Deploy your application on EC2
+* Deploy your application on EC2

-Test it via load balancer
+* Test it via load balancer

+Optional:
-Create a redis based library
+#### Create a redis based library
-Create a memcached based library
+#### Create a memcached based library

 	Questions:
-What is the difference between Redis and Memcached?
+* What is the difference between Redis and Memcached?
-Which cache strategies do you know?
+* Which cache strategies do you know?
-How encryption works for both?
+* How encryption works for both?
-How does scaling work for both?
+* How does scaling work for both?